 - 392 Roman Catholicism: Declared official religion in Rome

-- 395 Collapse of the Roman Empire: Theodosius I died, the empire divided to east and west.
+- 395 Collapse of the Roman Empire: Theodosius I died, dividing it into east and western empires.

-- 431 Council of Ephesus: Roman Catholicism recognized as the “pentarchy” by the Council.
+- 431 Council of Ephesus: Roman Catholicism was recognized as the “pentarchy” by the Council.

 - 451 Council of Chalcedon: 520 Bishops around the world attended the council to settle a unified doctrine.
 However, the Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
 Hence, the First Schism.

 - 553 Council of Constantinople II

 - 787 Council of Nicaea II